jasonish/evebox/testing/backends/README.md

    reports, the stats `derivative` pipeline aggregations, `_update_by_query` painless tag/comment operations, etc.), reporting pass/fail per operation.
    `evebox test opensearch` is an alias for the same command.
-It can also run read-only against an existing/production datastore (`--existing`) — see [Two modes](#two-modes).
+It can also run read-only against an existing/production backend (`--existing`) — see [Two modes](#two-modes).

 2. **`evebox test sqlite`** — the SQLite equivalent: imports a sample of events